mindspore-lab/mindone/examples/opensora_hpcai/README.md

     --use_parallel True \
 ```

-For more usages, please check `python scripts/train.py -h`.
+For more usage, please check `python scripts/train.py -h`.
 You may also see the example shell scripts in `scripts/run` for quick reference.

 #### Performance